 - 1 Liter water = 1 quart

-Create the solution and soak the seeds for 10 hours.
-Then dry them to 10% moisture content.
-A benefit of treating seeds with our product, Humic Land™ is that it contains humic and fulvic acids, and promotes microbial activity.
-When you plant treated seeds, you add beneficial microorganisms to your soil.
-Your seeds are a carrier for the biostimulant, increasing the fertility of your soil as they grow.
+Soak the seeds for 10 hours in the solution and then dry them to 10% moisture content.
+A benefit of treating seeds with Humic Land™ is that it contains humic and fulvic acids, which promote microbial activity.
+When treated seeds are planted, beneficial microorganisms are added to your soil.
+Your seeds become a carrier for the soil amendment, increasing the fertility of your soil as they grow.
 Water with any leftover solution for added benefits.
 Scale this recipe up for larger quantities of seed.

 A study was done by Hartwigsen and Evans, published in the journal Horticultural Science, Vol 35 (7) examining the difference between soaking seeds or substrate drench using humic acid.
 They examined marigolds, geraniums, cucumbers, and squash.
 They found seed treatment increased germination rates and that soil drench created stronger root structures.
 Their conclusion was